 Everyone is talking cryptocurrency, especially Bitcoin.
 But what exactly is it?

-Cryptocurrency is digital or virtual currency that operates on a peer-to-peer network, independent of a government or bank.
+Cryptocurrency is a digital or virtual currency that operates on a peer-to-peer network, independent of a government or bank.

 If you’re using cryptocurrency as part of your business, there are a few things you need to know come tax time:

-For one, the CRA treats cryptocurrencies as a commodity for the purpose of the Income Tax Act, and using currency, such as bitcoins, to purchase goods or services would be treated as a form of barter transaction.
+For one, the CRA treats cryptocurrencies as a commodity for the purpose of the Income Tax Act, and using currency, such as bitcoins, to purchase goods or services would be treated as a form of the barter transaction.
 However, while what constitutes a barter transaction is not defined in the Act, the CRA considers that a barter transaction occurs when parties agree to and carry out a reciprocal exchange of goods or services.

 It’s fundamental that the parties involved consider that the value of whatever is received is at least equal to the value of whatever is given up in exchange.

 Exchanges of one type of cryptocurrency for another are also governed by the barter transaction principles; therefore, the exchange would trigger a disposition for income tax purposes.

 Second, the treatment of buying and selling Bitcoins using traditional currency will either be on account of capital or on account of income.
 Some points to note:

 - If the cryptocurrency is considered to be capital in nature, only 50% of the gain realized from its sale is taxable as a taxable capital gain.

 - If the cryptocurrency is viewed to be an inventory of a business, any gain realized on a disposition is fully taxable as business income — regardless of whether or not the transaction was not itself in respect to actual business carried on.